Self-Care for Sports Moms: Interview with Sara Robinson

 It sounds counterintuitive usually because it’s like, “Well, I’m more stressed and busier and have less time.
 I didn’t have time before, I certainly don’t have time now for self-care.”
 Well, this is when it becomes more important, because then you can handle all of those times and those potential stressors from a much better place where you’re better taken care of.

 Thinking about what stresses you out is important.
-You can just do this as columns if you want it to be like something you really write down – what you already do for self-care?
+You can just do this as columns if you want it to be like something you really write down.
+What do you already do for self-care?
 And again, I think a lot of us go, “I don’t think I’m doing anything right.
 I don’t do any self-care,” but we have to think in these kinds of categories, what do you do that mentally helps you?
 Is it talking to your spouse at the end of the day?
 Maybe it’s connecting with a friend or doing some journaling?
 What are the things that you already do in each of these categories that help you feel good?

 You can also think, “What would I like to try?
 I am fairly spiritual, but I really have not been connecting with myself spiritually lately.
 Maybe I want to start adding in some time to read the Bible or read a book I connect with spiritually, or doing a prayer journal,” something like that.
 What are the activities that you could do, not judging, “Do I have enough time?
 Do I have the resources, but what, what are those things that I could be doing?”